 ALTON, IL - Ironically, the best time to see a doctor is when you aren't sick - so you can keep it that way.
 Early prostate cancer, for example, usually doesn't cause any symptoms and is most often found through screening.
-That's why Alton Memorial Hospital is offering a free men's cancer screening from 3:30 to 5:30 p.m.
-Tuesday, Nov.
-16, in the hospital's new Duncan Wing.
+That's why Alton Memorial Hospital is offering a free men's cancer screening from 5 to 7 p.m.
+Monday, Dec.
+3, in the AMH Inpatient Cancer and Infusion Center, located in the new Medical Office Building B on the hospital campus.

-Dr. Mark Woodson, medical oncologist, and Dr. Mark Allendorph, gastroenterologist, will be conducting the screenings for prostate and colorectal cancers, which includes a PSA blood test, digital rectal exam and hemoccult test.
-Men ages 50-70 or those at high risk can be screened for prostate and colorectal cancer.
+Dr. Robert Childers, urologist, will be conducting the screenings for prostate and colorectal cancers, which include a PSA blood test, digital rectal exam and hemoccult test.
+Men ages 50-70 or those at high risk should be screened for prostate and colorectal cancer.
 High-risk men include African-Americans and those with a family history of prostate cancer.
 Screenings are recommended on an annual basis.
-Space is limited for the Nov.
-16 event and appointments are required by calling 800-392-0936.
-Visitors can use the hospital's free valet service and should check in at the Duncan Wing information desk.
+Space is limited.
+Appointments are required by calling 800-392-0936.